ckswilliams/modOpenREM/docs/i_patientsize.rst

   Column title for the patient weight - if this information is missing simply add a blank column with a suitable title.
 Use quotes if the title has spaces.

-..  versionchanged:: 0.3.7
-    Verbosity flag added to supress printing to the standard output unless requested.